top of page

 17. Too Good To Go

-This is the kind of easy explainer headline that plays on loop in your mind after you've left the website.
+This kind of headline plays on loop in your mind long after you've left the website.
 "Save good food from going to waste," says Too Good To Go.

 Whenever you have a chance to bring alliteration into your marketing messaging, you can give your prospect's brain something to latch onto.
 It's like a shortcut to memorability.